Domestic Violence and Divorce

 If you or someone you know is the victim of domestic violence it is critical that you or they are protected from becoming a statistic.
 Learn your legal options.
-The New Jersey family lawyers at Del Sardo & Montanari assist clients in Passaic counties with all types of family law and criminal law matters.
+The New Jersey family lawyers at The Montanari Law Group assist clients in Passaic counties with all types of family law and criminal law matters.
 For our attorneys, it has been our honor to serve as trusted legal resources for surrounding communities.
-Our Senior Partner Darren J. Del Sardo, brings an unwavering commitment to excellence that permeates our firm and is reflected in the personalized service and the superior outcomes that we deliver to our clients on a regular basis.
 If you have questions regarding alimony, domestic violence or any other family law matter, contact us online or by phone today at (973) 233-4396 for a free consultation.

 Protect Yourself and Your Children Passaic County Family Law Attorneys